[5 MIN READ]

 Hernias do not go away on their own, but there are scenarios where it can be safe to keep an eye on a hernia.
 These include asymptomatic hernias or ones with mild symptoms — ones that remain the same size.
 If you choose to proceed with definitive hernia repair, surgery is your only option, Dr. Hwang says.
 At Swedish, surgeons opt for minimally invasive repair techniques whenever possible.

 “Whether your case is an emergency or if you’ve opted for an elective procedure, we will use a minimally invasive technique whenever possible because it offers you a quicker turnaround so you can return to normal life faster,” she says.
 “These techniques minimize your pain and therefore decrease the need for pain medication, and they are often a same-day procedure.”

 Typically, minimally invasive procedures last between 45 minutes to two hours, depending heavily on the location of the hernia and the complexity of the repair.
 Recovery time also varies based on the type of hernia that is repaired.
 For inguinal hernias, you are restricted from heavy activity or lifting for two weeks.
 Most abdominal wall hernias require a restriction of four-to-six weeks.

 Minimally invasive options include:

-There are some instances when your hernia may be particularly complex, Dr. Hwang says, or your intestines or other organs can get pinched (strangulated) in the hernia.
+There are some instances when your hernia may be particularly complex, Dr. Hwang says, or your intestines or other organs can get pinched in the hernia.
 This problem leads to worsening pain, vomiting or constipation.
 It can also cause infection or tissue death due to a lack of blood flow.
-To fix these problems, you will likely need:
+To fix these problems, you will likely need emergency surgery.